-Polk County Health Services is knowledgeable of the character(s) to whom the information has been sent and was able to figure out the types of information that has been received by those people.
+Polk County Health Services is aware of the people to whom the information was sent and was able to figure out the types of information that were received by those people.
 The specific details as to how the PHI was disclosed was not explained in the substitute breach notice made available on the Polk County Health Service website.

-Actions have been taken to eliminate any further disclosures of personal information or protected health information, and also to eliminate any further dissemination of the data.
-The actions taken include providing more training to staff on the importance of protecting the privacy of patients and the adaptation of additional computer security protections and protocols to eliminate the unauthorized accessing and disclosure of PHI.
+Actions have been taken to stop further disclosures of personal information or protected health information.
+The actions taken include providing more training to staff on the importance of protecting the privacy of patients and the adoption of additional computer security protections and protocols to prevent unauthorized accessing and disclosures of PHI.

 No official reports have been recorded to suggest any patient’s PHI has been misused; however, as a precautionary measure, all individuals that were impacted by the breach have been offered free credit monitoring services for 12 months.